Battle of Shrewsbury: Background

 King Henry IV only became aware of the Percy forces on 12 July, apparently while he was marching an army north to assist the Percys against the Scots, receiving the news at Burton-on-Trent.
 He may have anticipated the Percys' change of heart, but instantly altered his plans to meet the immediate threat posed by the Percys.
 He changed direction and marched west towards Shrewsbury with his army, arriving before the Percys could capture the town.

-Both forces arrived in the Shrewsbury area on 20 July and set up camp to the north and south of the Severn River, which loops around the town.
+Both forces arrived in the Shrewsbury area on 20 July and set up camp to the north and south of the River Severn, which loops around the town.
 Hotspur based himself initially at the house of William Betton, his army camping close to the town.
-The next day the King's forces crossed the River Severn at Uffington, about a mile to the east of Shrewsbury to cut off Percy's line of retreat to Chester.
-They failed and the armies took up position in a field that was variously named: "Haytleyfield", "Husefeld", "Berwykfeld", "Bolefeld".
+The next day the King's forces crossed the Severn at Uffington, about a mile to the east of Shrewsbury, to cut off Percy's line of retreat to Chester.
+They failed, and the armies took up position in a field that was variously named: "Haytleyfield", "Husefeld", "Berwykfeld", "Bolefeld".
 The battle commenced in the manor of Harlescott about a mile south west of where Battlefield Church now stands.
-(The owner of this manor, Richard Hussey, swore to this fact under oath in the escheator's court in January 1416).
+(The owner of this manor, Richard Hussey, swore to this fact under oath in the escheator's court in January 1416.)
 The battle took place in a large field of peas.
 Estimates of the sizes of the two armies vary widely, and the medieval chronicles are subject to exaggeration.
 Annales Henrici Quarti states 14,000 Royal troops, far fewer than Waurin's estimate of 60,000.
-Although Henry's army is generally agreed to have been larger, John Capgrave writing in the Chronicle of England quotes Percy's army as 14,000.
+John Capgrave writing in the Chronicle of England quotes Percy's army as 14,000.

 For much of the morning of Saturday 21 July, the two forces parleyed.
 Thomas Prestbury, the Abbot of Shrewsbury and the Abbot of Haughmond presented the King's terms.
 Hotspur declined any terms and Thomas Percy spoke to the King, trading insults.
-Henry Percy was somewhat inclined toward accepting the King's position, while his uncle Thomas Percy was not.
+Henry Percy was somewhat inclined toward accepting the king's position, while his uncle Thomas Percy was not.
 Negotiations ended near noon, and the two forces advanced closer for the fight.
 One rebel, later pardoned, went over to the royal army and the king knighted several of his followers.